wish5115/obsidian-ii-quicker-full/README.md

 # Installation

-Download [Release obsidian-ii-quicker-1.1.6] (https://github.com/wish5115/obsidian-ii-quicker/releases/tag/1.1.6) here
+Download [Release obsidian-ii-quicker] (https://github.com/wish5115/obsidian-ii-quicker-full/releases/) here

 After downloading, unzip the obsidian-ii-quicker.zip, put it in the plugin directory, restart obsidian, and then don't forget to open the plugin in the settings.